bhoriuchi/terraform-provider-nsx/README.md

 * `tag_name` - (Optional) The name of the NSX security tag.
 Required if `tag_id` is omitted.
 Does a case sensitive lookup on the name and sets resource id and `tag_id` to the security tag id
 * `description` - (Optional) The description of the NSX security tag
 * `is_universal` - (Optional) Boolean that creates the NSX security as a universal security tag.
 NSX 6.3 and higher required.
 Defaults to false
 * `create_if_missing` - (Optional) Boolean that creates the the NSX security tag if it is not found.
+Defaults to true
+* `persistent` - (Optional) Boolean that prevents the NSX security tag from being destroyed when true during a destroy operation.
+This is useful when using this resource for lookup in the `nsx_vm` resource.
 Defaults to false
-* `persistent` - (Optional) Boolean that prevents the NSX security tag from being destroyed when true during a destroy operation.
-This is useful when using this resource for lookup in the `nsx_vm` resource
+* `safe_destroy` - (Optional) Boolean that prevents the NSX security tag from being destroyed when one or more virtual machines are attached to it.
+Default to true

 ### nsx_vm